ThePhantomPig791/Titan-Shifter-Revamp-Origin/README.md

 Install Pehkui (size changing mod)
 Put the datapack in the datapacks folder of the world You should be good to go!
 Select the Subject of Ymir origin and select your Titan!

+DM me about any bugs or issues, please and thanks!